itchio/itch-docs/integrating/compatibility-policy.md

 [^4]: Versions of the itch.io app up to 23.x used to take guesses as to non-butler-uploads updates.
 It caused more problems than it solved, so that's no longer the case.

 [^5]: The actual sentiment is more along the lines of "everything else has significant drawbacks and no amount of GitHub comments would convince us otherwise at this point in time", but that doesn't roll off the tongue quite as easily.

+[^6]: The fact that malware authors love it, the amount of password-protected archives out there, the fact that at least 3 major versions are in use in the wild \(Rar2, Rar3, Rar5\), and that it reminds one about the golden age of Rare, the one from Twycross Leicestershire.

+[^7]: LZMA entries are indeed smaller, but if installation is paused in the middle of one of those, it'll have to start over at the beginning of the entry.
+As opposed to DEFLATE, which we support mid-entry checkpoints for.

+[^8]: Only mainstream format to use [Burrows-Wheeler](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform), typically has low compression _and _decompression speeds?
+The world was weird before LZMA.